-Crown Agents is delivering one of DFID’s flagship health programmes in Sierra Leone as part of a public health consortium.
+Crown Agents delivered one of Foreign, Commonwealth and Development Office’s (FCDO) flagship health programmes in Sierra Leone as part of a public health consortium.
 The Saving Lives Phase II programme supports the Government of Sierra Leone (GoSL) to save the lives of women and children by improving the quality, availability and accessibility of reproductive, maternal, newborn, child health and nutrition services.

 Commitment to building resilient systems

-As supply chain lead for the Savings Lives Phase II programme, Crown Agents supports the GoSL to improve its capacity to regularly deliver appropriate drugs and medical supplies to public health facilities.
-Our project team has provided technical advisory and operational assistance for the:
+As supply chain lead for the Savings Lives Phase II programme, Crown Agents supported the GoSL to improve its capacity to regularly deliver appropriate drugs and medical supplies to public health facilities.
+Our project team provided technical advisory and operational assistance for the:

 - establishment of the National Medical Supply Agency (NMSA)